nunofachada/simoututils/README.md

 summaries, except **argmax** and **argmin**, to which the Mann-Whitney test [\[6\]][ref6] is applied instead.
 The options 'p' and 'np' stand for parametric and non-parametric, respectively.
-The third parameter specifies the _p_-value adjustment method for comparison of multiple focal measures.
+The third parameter specifies the _p_-value adjustment method for comparing multiple focal measures.
 No correction is performed in this case.

 The [stats_compare] function return `ps`, a matrix of _p_-values for the